anthoai97/devp2p-hand-on/README.md

-# Ethereum Learning Path: devp2p networking
+# Ethereum Learning: devp2p networking

 A sample Go program to connect two machines using devp2p.
 A p2p protocol is defined which sends and receives a message between connected peers.